airKing05/react-food/react-food/README.md

-# Swiggy-Ui Clone
+# React Food App

-Swiggy clone is built with latest development tools.
+React-Food App is built with latest development tools.

  - ReactJs is use to develop the ui part
  - Fully responsible ui
- - To enhance the Ui Bootstrap ans Font-awesome is use
+ - To enhance the Ui Bootstrap ans Unicorn icon is use

-This Swiggy app works across all devices.
+This React-Food App works for all the device.

 ## Some ui feature
  - this is real Swiggy clone of 2021 version